Sialolithiasis

 Clinical Features

-Figure 2 – A stone seen located in the submandibular salivary duct
+Figure 2 – A stone located at the submandibular salivary duct orifice

 Differential Diagnosis

 The main differential to consider for such a presentation is infection.
-Individuals with viral infection such as mumps will present acutely with pain and swelling of both salivary glands, associated with the viral prodrome fever, malaise, headache, and myalgia.
+Individuals with viral infection, such as mumps, will typically present with pain bilaterally, associated with the viral prodrome symptoms such as fever, malaise, and myalgia.

-Other causes of swollen salivary glands include Sjögren’s syndrome, sarcoidosis, or salivary gland tumour (unilateral swelling).
+Other differentials to consider include Sjögren’s syndrome, sarcoidosis, or salivary gland tumour.

 Investigations

-Most cases of suspected sialolithiasis are investigated* with either ultrasound or radiographs.
+Most cases of suspected sialolithiasis are investigated initially with either ultrasound or plain film radiographs.
+CT imaging and MRI imaging are rarely used modalities in sialolithiasis.

 Management

-Most patients are managed conservatively with oral hydration, analgesia, and sialologues, such as lemon juice, which promote saliva production.
-Milking / massaging the gland can help as well.
+Most patients are managed conservatively with oral hydration, analgesia, and sialogogues, such as lemon juice or sour sweets, which promote saliva production.
+Milking and massaging of the affected gland can also aid symptoms.

-If the gland becomes infected and the patient develops sialedenitis, then antibiotics are typically indicated.
+If the gland becomes infected and the patient develops sialadenitis, then antibiotics may be indicated.

 Definitive Management

 Patients with recurrent or persistent symptoms should be referred for specialist treatment.
-Interventional radiology procedures are most commonly trialled, which involve fluoroscopic control such that the stones are visualised in the duct and then extracted with a basket.
+Interventional radiology procedures are most commonly trialled, which involve fluoroscopic procedures to visualise the stones in the duct, which can then directly extracted.

-A surgical approach can be used to remove some more difficult stones; a transoral approach can be used if the stones are distal or a transcervical approach for proximal stones (or where the transoral approach has been unsuccessful).
-Surgical intervention however comes with risks of damage to the hypoglossal, facial, or lingual nerves.
+A surgical approach*can be used to remove some more difficult stones; a transoral approach can be used if the stones are distal or a transcervical approach for more proximal stones (or where the transoral approach has been unsuccessful).

-Other possible interventions include sialoendoscopy (whereby the stones are directly visualised via endoscopic imaging and extracted with a basket) or extracorporeal shockwave lithotripsy (for some stones in the proximal ducts, where transoral retrieval of the stone is not possible).
+Sialoendoscopy is usually reserved for stones <5mm, whereby the stones are directly visualised via endoscopic imaging and extracted with a basket, or extracorporeal shockwave lithotripsy, which is reserved for stones in the proximal duct, where transoral retrieval of the stone is not possible.

 Complications

-Most patients with salivary calculi will live with them for several years, many developing recurrent infections and in some patients chronic sialedenitis resulting in a chronically tender salivary gland.
-Severe cases of infection can also result in abscess formation.
+Most patients with salivary calculi will live with them for several years, however can develop recurrent infections leading to chronic sialadenitis.

 Key Points